laurawilsone/giftastic/README.md

 # Getting Started

-Enter name of Game of Thornes charater in input box.
-Once entered 10 gifs of that character will appear on the page.
+Enter name of a Game of Thornes character and 10 gifs will appear!

 Enjoy!